Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 this gap by providing the following artifcats:

-* A **Microservice** - exposes REST endpoints, uses the [PAHO MQTT Client](https://github.com/eclipse/paho.mqtt.java) to connect to a MQTT Broker, a generic Data Mapper & Expression Language  for data mapping and the [Cumulocity Microservice SDK](https://cumulocity.com/guides/microservice-sdk/introduction/) to connect to Cumulocity.
+* A **Microservice** - exposes REST endpoints, uses the [PAHO MQTT Client](https://github.com/eclipse/paho.mqtt.java) to connect to a MQTT broker, a generic Data Mapper & Expression Language  for data mapping and the [Cumulocity Microservice SDK](https://cumulocity.com/guides/microservice-sdk/introduction/) to connect to Cumulocity.
-* A **Frontend Plugin** - uses the exposed endpoints of the microservice to configure a MQTT Broker connection & to perform graphical MQTT Data Mappings within the Cumumlocity IoT UI.
+* A **Frontend Plugin** - uses the exposed endpoints of the microservice to configure a MQTT broker connection & to perform graphical MQTT Data Mappings within the Cumumlocity IoT UI.

-Using the solution you are able to connect to any MQTT Broker and map any JSON-based payload on any topic dynamically to the Cumulocity IoT Domain Model in a graphical way.
+Using the solution you are able to connect to any MQTT broker and map any JSON-based payload on any topic dynamically to the Cumulocity IoT Domain Model in a graphical way.

 ### Architecture
 ![Architecture](resources/image/Generic_MQTT_Architecture.png)
 The grey components are part of this project which are:

-* **MQTT Client** - using [PAHO MQTT Client](https://github.com/eclipse/paho.mqtt.java) to connect and subscribe to a MQTT Broker
+* **MQTT Client** - using [PAHO MQTT Client](https://github.com/eclipse/paho.mqtt.java) to connect and subscribe to a MQTT broker
 * **Data Mapper** - handling of received messages via MQTT and mapping them to a target data format for Cumulocity IoT.
 Also includes an expression runtime [JSONata](https://jsonata.org) to execute expressions
 * **C8Y Client** - implements part of the Cumulocity IoT REST API to integrate data